Choosing the cheapest share trading platform in South Africa is very important for successful stock trading.

 Online stock investing has moved from stock market parquets to the living rooms of entire population of the general population.
 But successful investment requires time and hard work.
 Especially beginners must carefully consider all aspects that could affect their chances of successful investing into shares.
 However, also experienced investors should not let themselves be fatigued by their success and still seek ways to move forward.

-How to choose the best share trading platform for traders residing in South Africa ?
+How to choose the right share trading platform for traders in South Africa ?

 1. Stock Trading Fees (Costs)